 - Envelope – Is your envelope big enough to fit the wedding invitation and all pieces in?

-- Postage – How many stamps will your wedding invitation take to post (lots of people get caught out and order A5 invitations, which use C5 envelopes.
-These bigger sizes take 2 stamps to post)
+- Postage – How many stamps will your wedding invitation take to post?
+(Lots of people get caught out and order A5 invitations, which use C5 envelopes.
+These bigger sizes take 2 stamps to post – doubling your postage cost)

-- Postcode – Include the postcode if you are asking for postal RSVPs – we want no excuses for why those RSVPs haven’t arrived!
+- Postcode – Include the postcode with your address if you are asking for postal RSVPs – we want NO excuses for why those RSVPs haven’t arrived!

 - RSVP date – around one month before the wedding (More tips on setting your RSVP date here.)

 - Guest Names: Do you have a spot on the RSVP card for guest’s to write their names?